Farmers Insurance Background Information

 Those representing the interests of investors, including the Shepherd Smith & Edwards Law firm are also concerned with having the term “branch” expanded to include more than one location while allowing registered representatives, not trained in supervision, to the a “person in charge” of a location.
 We commend Farmers on its stand.

-The NASD censured and fined Farmers Financial Solutions LLC $125,000 for failing to make required disclosures about its registered representatives in a timely maner.
-Such disclosures are due in 30 days but, according to the NASD’s sanction order, 66% of Farmers reports were late.
+The FINRA censured and fined Farmers Financial Solutions LLC $125,000 for failing to make required disclosures about its registered representatives in a timely maner.
+Such disclosures are due in 30 days but, according to the FINRA’s sanction order, 66% of Farmers reports were late.

 The investigation was made as a result of complaints by securities attorneys, including the law firm of Shepherd Smith Edwards & Kantas LTD LLP, and others, that securities firms were ignoring requirements to notify regulators of customer complaints, regulatory actions and even criminal charges and conviction in a timely fashion.
 Some disclosures were made years after the events, often after the broker left the firm and some never were filed at all.

 The industry wide investigation resulted in censures and fines of 29 firms, including Farmers.
-The NASD states that over 8,000 disclosures of reportable information about brokers at these firms were late
+The FINRA states that over 8,000 disclosures of reportable information about brokers at these firms were late